dustinpfister/blog_posts/_posts/phaser-components-autocull.md

 ## 1 - What to know

 This is a post where I am writing about just the auto cull component of phaser ce,the javaScript powered game framework.
 As such this post just covers a very narrow topic of interest whet it comes to making games with phaser ce as a framework.
 If you are new to phaser you might want to start with my [getting started post on phaser ce](/2017/10/04/phaser-getting-started/).
 The auto cull component is one of many components that add features to display objects in phaser such as sprites, text, and graphics.
 I have found that studying each of these components one at a time is helping me understand everything that there is to work with out of the box with phaser, ultimately helping me save time by writing less code.
-Culling is similar to clipping, only the whole object is not rendered because it is out of view of the camera.
+Culling is similar to [clipping](https://en.wikipedia.org/wiki/Clipping_(computer_graphics)) when it comes to 3d games, only the whole object is not rendered because it is out of view of the camera.

 ### 1.1 - This is a phaser ce 2.x post